Tim Crouch: Truth’s a Dog Must to Kennel

 Crouch first performed the play in August 2022 at the Royal Lyceum Theatre Edinburgh, as part of the fringe festival.
 David Kettle described it as "a pretty uncompromising, hopeless piece in many ways: Crouch points to parallels between Lear’s fractured world and our own many and varied contemporary problems, and even casts himself forward to future anthropologists who might wonder why people once gathered in rooms together, like we all have, to watch other people pretend to be yet other people....It generates an immense cumulative power, raising profound questions while refusing to offer easy answers."
 In The Scotsman, Joyce McMillan wrote, "There is something brilliant, haunting and tragic about Crouch’s suggestion that what is left of theatre has itself become a site of struggle; between those who still fully believe in shared human experience as we once knew it, and those who suspect that those times may be ending, to be replaced by forms of digital connection that offer both more, and much, much less."
 Deborah Chu in The Observer, wrote, "All the action is taking place behind Crouch’s VR headset, which he relays to us with moving aplomb.
 But the scope of his uncanny vision expands out into the audience too, until the theatre becomes a microcosm for the world at large, full of tiered inequality and minor cruelties dressed up as politesse."
 In a 5 star review subtitled 'Exit, mind blown', Hugh Simpson described the play as "an exquisitely prescient piece that apparently denies the very point of creativity, a hymn to humanity that insists that humanity has had it.
 To call it thought-provoking would be a criminal understatement."
 The play won a Fringe First award from The Scotsman.

 Truth's a Dog Must to Kennel was co-directed by Karl James and Andy Smith, with sound design and music from Pippa Murphy and lighting by Laura Hawkins.

-Plays for Children
+Plays for children and young people

-Alongside his adult theatre, Crouch has written several plays for young audiences.
+Alongside his adult theatre, Crouch has written several plays for young audiences and plays to be performed by young actors.
 In 2018, he told Theatre Weekly, "Children are experiencing theatre all the time.
 In their homes, their playgrounds, their schools.
 The organization of narrative and imaginative play is as important to a child's game as it is to a playwright.
 Children are natural dramatists in their play.
 They structure and create character.
 I think It's vital that a child sees their process repeated back to them by the adults – and with the formal validation of the broader culture.
 To understand that adults also engage in imaginative play and story-telling."